1986 - January. It was in this year that another bicycle sport called Bicycle-trial or Trialsin, was officially enclosed in the U.C.I. - FIAC.

-Teammembers: Freddy van Breemen, Nico Does, Bas de Bever and Paul Rovers.
+Sinisalo importer "van de Kuinder Motoren" Hilversum-Holland, did sponsor this new team with complete sets of race clothing.
+Teammembers selected were: Freddy van Breemen, Nico Does, Bas de Bever and Paul Rovers.
 Appointed team manager was Mr. van Breemen.
-AMEV (an insurance company) becomes the main sponsor of the KNWU in Holland and because of that fact it is possible to create a national selection (team) with semi-professional support.
+AMEV (an insurance company) became the main sponsor of the KNWU in Holland and because of that fact it was possible to create a national selection (team) with semi-professional support.
+Read below.

 March 20th.
 On this date an official press-conference took place were the AMEV sponsored KNWU National BMX team members were presented.

 Early February, the selected riders and sponsors came together at the Motel Eindhoven - Holland, to brief all the riders, issue uniforms and bicycles and sign contracts.
-Her a picture of the group together with Mr. Hogerheijde who was Phil Hoogendoorn's bicycle sponsor.
+Her a picture of the group together with Mr. Hogerheijde who was Phil Hoogendoorn's bicycle sponsor (JMC).
 Present also was a young Pieter Does.
-Not in picture Lydu v.d.
+Not in picture Ludy v.d.
 Werff.

 For the first time Superclass was introduced at this event.
 Internationally the Tours indoor was considered the start of the International season.

 First race day April 5th, 4000 spectators.
 Second race day April 6th. around 7.500 spectators.
-Local TV and the Monte Carlo Radio station were present and reporting this event.
-In total there were around 800 entries and 109 races were run.
+Local TV and the Monte Carlo Radio station were present and reported about this event.
+In total there around 800 entries and 109 races were run.
 Superclass 20 inch running for the European Championship title, did have 45 entries and Superclass 24 inch had 34 entries.
-From Holland the KNWU National BMX Selection took part in this Championship event.
+From Holland, the KNWU National BMX Selection took part in this Championship event.
 Seen here the teamroster, results and other remarks, made at the time by team-manager Gerrit Does.

 May 4th.
 The Scorpion International Spring Classic at Lowestoft - England took place.